New and Extended Data Processing of Mars Odyssey Neutron Spectrometer Data: Results

 This dataset is intended to be used for studying seasonal effects and comparison of inter-annual variability, therefore the typical data product will be a count rate binned not only in latitude and longitude, but also in year and seasonal $L_s$.
-Therefore, the average uncertainties in each data point will be larger than \cite{Maurice2011} which focused on removing frost effects to produce global time-averaged count rate maps.
-To limit the uncertainties in a given data point to less than 10\%, a limit of 10$^{\circ}$ binning in $L_s$ and 4$^{\circ}$ binning in latitude and longitude is required.
+Therefore, the typical uncertainty in each bin, defined as the standard deviation of the data divided by the square-root of the number of entries within each bin, will be larger than \cite{Maurice2011} which focused on removing frost effects to produce global time-averaged count rate maps.
+To limit the uncertainties in a given bin to less than 10\%, a limit of 10$^{\circ}$ binning in $L_s$ and 4$^{\circ}$ binning in latitude and longitude is required.
 The uncertainty over all years for this binning is shown in Fig.~\ref{fig:result_fig19compare}.
 The average uncertainty (solid lines) vary slightly with latitude, due to there being more spread in the data due to frost effects, and turn up at the highest point because no data exist poleward of $\pm$87$^{\circ}$.
 The shaded region represents the extent of the inner 80\% of the data.

 Similar plots can be made for frost free data only (like Figs.~19 and 26 in \cite{Maurice2011}), and the errors in the polar regions will increase slightly due to a reduction in the number of data entries available, but the spread in the uncertainty will decrease.
-Assuming the data is evenly spread over the 8 Martian Years, the errors shown in Fig.~\ref{fig:result_fig19compare} will increase by a factor of 2.8 when considering a single year, leading to errors of $\sim$4\%--7\% for Prism 1, $\sim$3.5\%--5\% for Prism 2, and $\sim$5.5\%--10\% for Prism 4.
+Assuming the data is evenly spread over the 8 Martian Years, the errors shown in Fig.~\ref{fig:result_fig19compare} will increase by a factor of 2.8 ($\sqrt{8}$) when considering a single year, leading to errors of $\sim$4\%--7\% for Prism 1, $\sim$3.5\%--5\% for Prism 2, and $\sim$5.5\%--10\% for Prism 4.

 We generated a map with 10$^{\circ}$ binning in $L_s$ and 4$^{\circ}$ binning in latitude and longitude and plotted counting rate trends as a function of $L_s$ to perform a preliminary comparison of inter-annual variability.
 The counting rate averaged over all Mars years versus $L_s$ for latitude bins in the polar regions are shown in Fig.~\ref{fig:result_p1allyears}, \ref{fig:result_p4allyears}, and \ref{fig:result_p2m4allyears}, for Prism 1 (epithermal neutrons), Prism 4 (alternate epithermal neutrons), and Prism 2 - Prism 4 (thermal neutrons), respectively.
 The counts are integrated over all longitude and the latitude bin noted in the legend is the center point within the 4$^{\circ}$ bin.
 The counting rates have a rough summer-time background subtraction applied by using the average of counting rates during summer so that the counts above the summer-time baseline counting rate can be compared across latitudes.
 Both epithermal analogs have similar trends, with the Prism 4 counting rates about a factor of 2 lower than the Prism 1 counting rates.
 The thermal counting rates have a much different trend and much higher counting rate.
 At this stage, atmospheric effects have not been removed from the data.